 Your insurance policy may be voided if you move out for an extended period during construction.
 Home insurance policies require homeowners to live on the premises to ensure it is safe and secure.
 Even a lengthy vacation can put you at risk.

 Before you sign any contract for a reno project, show it to a real estate lawyer.
 They know all the ins and outs of construction contract language and can spot errors, omissions or clauses that could trip you up legally later.
 They know all the ins and outs of construction contract language and can spot errors, omissions, or clauses that could trip you up legally.

 Access lawyers for less in Greater Toronto Area, Ottawa, or by remote video conference.
 Our flat fee rates are affordable, and all inclusive (excluding taxes, disbursements, and third-party charges).
 Your final invoice includes no surprises, or hidden charges.
 Your itemized statement of adjustments is explained when we deliver it, and we answer any questions you have about it.
 You can get independent legal advice, or add a family member to a property for a modest title transfer lawyer fee.
 Axess Law offers you only the legal services you absolutely need.

 Legal Advice for Home Renovations

 Axess Law’s Ontario real estate lawyers review construction contracts to give you assurance your project is on track.
 Online video conference calls are available anywhere in Ontario, 7 days a week, day or evening.
-Dial 1-877-522-9377 or in Greater Toronto 647-479-0118 or use our online booking form.
-Make an in-person appointment at our Ottawa, Toronto, Scarborough, Vaughan, Etobicoke, Mississauga Winston Churchill or Mississauga Heartland law offices.
+Dial 1-877-522-9377 or 647-479-0118 in Greater Toronto, or use our online booking form.
+Make an in-person appointment at any of our conveniently located Ottawa or Greater Toronto Area law offices.